History

 Chugach achieves highest operating profit in its history

-Despite the unprecedented COVID-19 pandemic and struggling economy, Chugach led with its core behaviors by focusin on protecting its people, shareholders and communities, while also preserving the stability of the corporation.
+Despite the unprecedented COVID-19 pandemic and struggling economy, Chugach led with its core behaviors by focusing on protecting its people, shareholders and communities, while also preserving the stability of the corporation.
 Because of this, the company also reached the highest operating profit in its five-decade history.

 2021